dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 Easy peasy... didn't even use the test cases... a little stumbling around with Nim syntax; use of a hash table was the right decision.

+### Day 12: The N-Body Problem ###

+I had this completely solved (part 1 implemented, part 2 in my head), part 2 first by brute force, then realizing the axes were independent.
+Unfortunately, I had a logic bug in my termination condition, so I thought it was compute or memory bound, but in fact the algorithm was fine.
+I went onto reddit for the first time this season for hints, only to confirm that I was using the right approach.
+Once I found my logic bug the code ran in well under a second.

 ---

 ## Stats